Imagine you’ve practiced your cases relentlessly.

 You just need to spend a little time figuring out how to best describe your achievements in a specific format that McKinsey values.

 To make this preparation easier, I’ve put together my Guide to the Personal Experience Interview with everything you need to prepare.
-It is now available for the first time, and for a limited time.
-You can order for the next 7 days.

 Click Here to learn more about my Guide to the Personal Experience Interview.
 Don’t overlook this important and often under-appreciated aspect of getting a McKinsey job offer.